sigmasaur/AwSW-it/README.md

   * At line 2747: *There's a lot of them.*
   * At line 3609: *Achoo- I mean, excellent.*
 * At line 2737: Slightly adapted *isn't it fascinating* to add an obvious pun without loss of meaning.
-* At line 2738, 2934: Corrected uppercase letter to lowercase.
-* At line 3068: *PDAs* → *PDA*.
+* At line 3068: *PDAs* → *PDA*, to match numerous lines throughout the script; also note the following:
+  * No more than one PDA unit is ever interacted with or referred to at one time, except when talking about the PDAs as a whole.
+  * Neither the number of PDAs to be delivered by, nor actually given to the player character before the portal's shutdown, is ever addressed.
+  * Even though `Reza` was given a PDA of his own as per line 452, it was before the trade was even set up, so it shouldn't count towards the PDAs to be delivered.
+* At line 3197: Corrected *are the likely cause* → *is the likely cause*.
-* At line 3226: The actual translation in DE:HR would be just *condolences*; consider unfolding *RIP*.
+* At line 3226: The actual translation in Deus Ex would be just *condolences*; consider unfolding *RIP*.
 * At line 3245, 3347: Rendered *legs* as *paws*.
 * At line 3712: Assumed *sorry* is addressed to `Sebastian`.

 ### [`chapter2.rpy`](italiantl/chapter2.rpy)

 * At line 523, 1278, 3228, 3312, 3712, 3792, 4226: Corrected simple dash to em-dash.
-* At line 572, 958, 1056, 1816, 1826, 1830: Corrected uppercase letter to lowercase.
+* At line 572, 958, 1056, 1816, 1826, 1830, 3510, 3680: Corrected uppercase letter to lowercase after colon.
 * At line 649: Rendered *legs* as *paws*.
 * At line 791: Used if-statement in place of lines 797/801.
 Using those lines produces either a bad translation, or a good adaptation but hard to pick up again at line 916, if not with another adaptation.
 (Note that the user should be aware that the intended gender agreement is syntactic, as semantic agreement of *that* \[<i>quell-</i>\] with the player character would have been rendered with the inclusive gender instead \[<i>-ə</i>\].)
 * At line 1036, 1148, 3771: Slightly pruned to fit fewer lines.